facebookresearch/hanabi_SAD/README.md

 ## Run

-`hanabi/pyhanabi/tools` contains some example scripts to launch training runs. `dev.sh` requires 2 gpus to run, 1 for training, 1 for simulation while the rest require 3 gpus, 1 for training, 2 for simulation.
+`hanabi/pyhanabi/tools` contains some example scripts to launch training runs. `dev.sh` is a fast lauching script for debugging.
+It needs 2 gpus to run, 1 for training and 1 for simulation.
+Other scripts are examples for a more formal training run, they require 3 gpus, 1 for training and 2 for simulation.

-The important flags are `--sad 1` to enable `Simplified Action Decoder`, `--pred_weight 0.25` to enable auxiliary task and multiply aux loss with 0.25, and finally `--shuffle_color 1` to enable other-play.
+The important flags are:

+`--sad 1` to enable "Simplified Action Decoder";

+`--pred_weight 0.25` to enable auxiliary task and multiply aux loss with 0.25;

+`--shuffle_color 1` to enable other-play.

 ```bash
 cd pyhanabi